HISTORY OF ACCREDITATION IN THE GSN

 - Employment rates for program graduates is 100%

 - The program has a 100% overall pass rate on the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
-First time pass rate average for the past three years, 92%, meets the COA's mandatory pass rate threshold of 80%; 78% for Class of 2020.
+First time pass rate average for the past three years, 92%, meets the COA's mandatory pass rate threshold of 80%.

 The PhD in Nursing Science is aligned with the American Association of Colleges of Nursing (AACN) Quality Indicators for Doctoral Programs.
 In 2007, with the approval of the Board of Directors, the AACN launched a Faculty and Doctoral Student Roster Survey to collect data on nursing faculty and doctoral (DNP & PhD) students.
 Student data reported includes school name, student name, type of doctoral degree pursued, year doctoral education began and student status (full/part time).
 According to the Family Education Rights and Privacy Act (FERPA) this information is considered "directory information" which can be released without individual consent.